 The Pre-Contract and Specifications Office manages multiple different types of specifications.
-The descriptions below identify how these different types of specifications interact with each other and how they are generally used and updated
+Over the years, the types of specifications used by the Agency have varied, and both currently active and retired types of specifications are described below.
+These descriptions identify how the different types of specifications interact with each other and how they are generally used and updated.

 Standard Specifications for Construction – The Standard Specifications for Construction are incorporated into all contracts by reference and contain specifications that have been approved for general application and repetitive use.
-The Standard Specifications are published approximately every 5 years.
+The Standard Specifications are published on a variable schedule, on average every 5 years.

-General Special Provisions – The General Special Provisions contain periodic revisions, corrections, and additions to the Standard Specifications that are applicable to and incorporated into all contracts.
-They are generally issued on a quarterly basis and take precedence over the Standard Specifications.
+The General Special Provisions contained periodic revisions, corrections, and additions to the Standard Specifications that were applicable to and incorporated into all contracts.
+They took precedence over the Standard Specifications.

-Supplemental Specifications (Pre-2018 Specifications Only) – Supplemental Specifications contain requirements for particular work items not contained in the Standard Specifications.
-They are standardized and do not contain project-specific information, but are used too infrequently to warrant inclusion in the Standard Specifications.
-The Supplemental Specifications take precedence over both the General Special Provisions and the Standard Specifications.
+Supplemental Specifications contained requirements for particular work items not contained in the Standard Specifications.
+They were standardized and did not contain project-specific information but were used too infrequently to warrant inclusion in the Standard Specifications.
+The Supplemental Specifications took precedence over both the General Special Provisions and the Standard Specifications.

-- Part II – Section 900 Special Provision Items – Section 900 Special Provision Items are specifications for work items applicable to an individual project or limited group of projects only.
-Not all contracts have Special Provision Items.
+Section 900 Special Provision Items were a subset of the Special Provisions.
+These were specifications for work items applicable to an individual contract or limited group of contracts only.
+Not all contracts had Section 900 Special Provision Items.

-Unofficial Specifications Book – The Unofficial Specifications Book is a single, continuous electronic document that incorporates all modifications made to the Standard Specifications by General Special Provision.
-When identified, errata, such as incorrect spellings or missing punctuation, have also been corrected.
-Additionally, both internal and external cross references have been linked in the document for ease of use.
-The Unofficial Specifications Book is not a contract document and is neither legally nor contractually binding.
-It is provided for informational purposes only.
+The Unofficial Specifications Book was a single, continuous electronic document that incorporated all modifications made to the Standard Specifications by General Special Provision.
+When identified, errata, such as incorrect spellings or missing punctuation, were also corrected.
+Additionally, both internal and external cross references were linked in the document for ease of use.
+The Unofficial Specifications Book was not a contract document and was neither legally nor contractually binding.
+It was provided for informational purposes only.